Williamson ether synthesis: Mechanism

 The Williamson ether reaction follows an S_{N}2 (bimolecular nucleophilic substitution) mechanism.
-In an S_{N}2 reaction mechanism there is a backside attack of an electrophile by a nucleophile and it occurs in a concerted mechanism (happens all at once).
-In order for the S_{N}2 reaction to take place there must be a good leaving group which is strongly electronegative, commonly a halide.
+In order for the S_{N}2 reaction to take place there must be a good leaving group, commonly a halide.

-In the Williamson ether reaction there is an alkoxide ion (RO^{−}) which acts as the nucleophile, attacking the electrophilic carbon with the leaving group, which in most cases is an alkyl tosylate or an alkyl halide.
 The leaving site must be a primary carbon, because secondary and tertiary leaving sites generally prefer to proceed as an elimination reaction.
-Also, this reaction does not favor the formation of bulky ethers like di-tertbutyl ether, due to steric hindrance and predominant formation of alkenes instead.
+Also, this reaction does not favor the formation of bulky ethers like di-tertbutyl ether, due to predominant formation of alkenes instead.

-An example for a Williamson ether synthesis to make dipropyl ether.
-X^{−} product is not shown.